Chekaiem/Finel-Project/README.md

 --------------------------------------------------------------------------------

-This work was prepared by
+This work was prepared by--->
 Chekaiem Badreddine
-Zeghad Selma
+& Zeghad Selma